 When the ports are connected, they will appear on the “System Configuration” panel.
 You can select the port to configure the addressing, and 1 to 10 IP addresses can be assigned per Bond or port configured, and each can be assigned specifically for Ingest (Data) or Replication, or Both Ingest and Replication.

-Network Changes do require DDE reboot.
+Network changes do require an InfiniGuard reboot.
 An Active LACP bond across the ports allows for virtualized addressing and use of the port Bonds to be used for either Data or Replication or Both.
 Allowing the InfiniGuard to use all the ports as needed provides the highest possible redundancy and utilization (as needed).
 Ports can also be configured with Jumbo frames and VLANs as configured.

 Installers can and will help you define Initial configurations as needed using the InfiniGuard Single-sign-on HMTL5 UI.

-- Navigate to the InfiniGuard DDE Panel, then select Configuration>System>Network to manage network configurations.
-Once Network is configured and IPs are applied the DDE will prompt for a Reboot.
+- Navigate to the InfiniGuard Panel, then select Configuration>System>Network to manage network configurations.
+Once the Network is configured and IPs are applied InfiniGuard will prompt for a Reboot.

 This should be carefully considered and decided prior to scheduling installation.